CloudClub-uoft/cloud-club-website/README.md

 ## Testing

 3. Start the server by executing `node .` in the terminal.
-4. View the webpage by navigating to `localhost:3000` in your browser.
+4. View the webpage by navigating to `localhost` in your browser.